 If one is forcefully recruited into a religious cult, or sentenced to prison, involuntary resocialization is likely to occur.
-This involuntary resocialization is in stark contrast to the voluntary choice of military recruits.
+The core element of all Texas Youth Commission treatment programs is a comprehensive rehabilitative ideal program called Resocialization.

-Social Disintegration As a Requisite of Resocialization - Peter McHugh - Social Forces, Vol. 44, No. 3 (Mar., 1966) - Abstract: Radical change, as opposed to ordinary change, requires resocialization rather than ordinary socialization; Resocialization requires an intervening process of desocialization, a process in which the efficacy of old values is erased; Desocialization occurs when interpersonal relations disintegrate.
-Operant condition of social disintegration, and hence desocialization, are described for prisons and other total institutions where staff-inmate conflict is an important system-maintenance device.
+Social Disintegration As a Requisite of Resocialization - Peter McHugh.
+Abstract: Radical change, as opposed to ordinary change, requires resocialization rather than ordinary socialization; Resocialization requires an intervening process of desocialization, a process in which the efficacy of old values is erased.
+Operant conditioning of social disintegration, and hence desocialization, are described for prisons and other total institutions where staff-inmate conflict is an important system-maintenance device.

 Abstract: What factors derange successful resocialization process of juveniles?
 The article provides theoretical and empirical evidence rationale to the problem of barriers of resocialization of juvenile delinquents in the context of social change.
 It presents a complex concept of resocialization, which is analysed from semantic-conceptual methodological standpoint; it presents the results of qualitative content analysis, generalised barriers of resocialization the delinquents who performed violation of law and order.
 The barriers are reflected in different levels: family, personality and socialization, educational organisation, state policy.

 Abstract: Previous research on the association between role and mental distress emphasizes role acquisition or loss.
 From these perspectives, expected role absence is detrimental to mental health.
-Using data drawn from a 1990 national probability sample of 1978 respondents age from 18 to 90, this paper found that the stunting phases are related to lowest average distress level in life, and the impact of expected role repertoires absence on the mental health varies by life phase and gender.
-In spite of the prevalence of expected-role holders in the stunting phase, expected role repertoires absence are not significantly associated with more mental distress, compared with the highly positive correlation between expected role absence and mental distress in role transformation phase.
-From the resocialization perspective, when approaching middle life, most of the people are either expected role holders or abnormal successful role transformation actors, which shed a light on the lowest average distress level of this phase in life time.
+In spite of the prevalence of expected-role holders in the stunting phase, expected role repertoires absence are not significantly associated with more mental distress, Replica Watches compared with the highly positive correlation between expected role absence and mental distress in role transformation phase.

 The Political Re-Socialization of Immigrants - Gidengil, E. , Fournier, P. , Blais, A. , Nevitte, N. H. and White, S. E.